g-regex/sofia_haskell/README.md

 * minted 2017/07/19 v2.5
 * pygments-2.10.0

-Compatibility with other versions of these libraries has not been tested.
+Compatibility with other versions of these programs and libraries has not been tested.

 ## Usage
 The proof assistant is used via a web browser interface.
 Before you can run it,